Alzheimer’s disease is a well-recognized condition of the elderly often affecting the quality of life of both the patient and family.

 These involve talking sessions that help patients identify triggers, missing links, feelings, thoughts, and actions.
 It helps to improve clarity and manage the day to day challenges.

 Specific drugs for treating Alzheimer’s disease are still being researched actively.
-One such medicine called aducanumab, which targets and prevents the build-up of beta-amyloid plaques in the brain, has been submitted for priority review and approval in August 2020 and should be available in early 2021.
+One such medicine called aducanumab, which targets and prevents the build-up of beta-amyloid plaques in the brain, has been approved by USFDA in June 2021.

 All medicines for Alzheimer’s or mental health conditions should be taken under the prescription, guidance and monitoring of the treating physician.